Saganaut/MIC-Ternary-Eutectic-Alloy/_posts/2015-12-05-Executive_Summary.markdown

 Create a model linking our simulated process data with a representation of the steady-state microstructures.

 ###Description
 Our data is a product of a phase-field simulations on the microstructure evolution in directional solidification of a aluminum-silver-copper ternary eutectoid alloy.
-The data consists of 21 datasets, while each dataset contains the microstructure infomation through time, from beginning of simulation to steady state.
+The data consists of 21 datasets, while each dataset contains the microstructure information through time, from beginning of simulation to steady state.
 The simulations include varied concentrations and solidification velocities, but the same initial microstructure.
 The data was provided from Karlsruhe Institute of Technology in Germany to Georgia Tech for collaboration.

 ##Dataset
 The data consist of 21 simulation results datasets, each dataset is 301 microstructure images with 800x800 pixel resolution.
 For each simulation, the concentration of Al, Ag, and Cu, and solidification velocities is specified.
 The microstructure image data is can be characterize in the following way 21x301x800x800 in terms of pixel information.
 Below is a plot of the simulation process parameters: